Zettelkasten-Method/zettelkasten.de/content/fiction/index.md

 **The first part, ["Knowledge is Knowledge"](https://zettelkasten.de/posts/zettelkasten-fiction-writing-part-1-knowledge/), is based on the claim that you can treat fiction as non-fiction if you like.** This approach is one way to get you going and to process fiction you read.
 It is somewhat controversial since I commit a literary sin: I divorce the quote from the source and process not with any obligation to the text. @dgbecher highlighted this issues with this approach with a very justified critique.
 So, you might read the text within the context of [this](https://forum.zettelkasten.de/discussion/comment/14011/#Comment_14011) and [this](https://forum.zettelkasten.de/discussion/comment/14635/#Comment_14635) comment.

-**The second part, ["What you can look for in a story"](https://zettelkasten.de/posts/zettelkasten-fiction-writing-part-2-elements-of-story/), aims to provide you with a framework on how stories work.** I provide you with a framework of building blocks of stories.
+**The second part, ["Collecting and Processing Building Blocks of Story"](https://zettelkasten.de/posts/zettelkasten-fiction-writing-part-2-elements-of-story/), aims to provide you with a framework on how stories work.** I provide you with a framework of building blocks of stories.
 I base this frame work on "story practicians" like Coyne[^coyne] or Truby.[^truby2008] The second part makes use of the assumption that [Reading is Searching](https://zettelkasten.de/posts/reading-is-searching/) that I used for non-fiction text already.

 [^coyne]: Shawn Coyne (2015): The Story Grid.
 What Good Editors Know, USA: Black Irish Entertainment LLC.
 [^truby2008]: John Truby (2008): The Anatomy of Story, New York: Farrar, Straus and Giroux.